Marcelo Camelo: 2013–present: Banda do Mar

 After moving to Lisbon with his wife Mallu Magalhães, they joined the drummer Fred Ferreira to form Banda do Mar, releasing their first album eponymous in late 2014.

 His album Sinfonia Primitiva Nº 1 was ranked as the 43rd best Brazilian album of 2018 by the Brazilian edition of Rolling Stone magazine.

 Personal life

 Marcelo is married to composer and singer Mallu Magalhães.
 They are bandmates in Banda do Mar.
-In 2015, they had their first child and now live in Portugal.
+In 2015, they had their first child, called Luísa, and now live in Portugal.